Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-The South Bay Board Company calls this their favorite hybrid surfboard design, and it’s easy to see why.
-Opting for one of the larger sizes adds extra volume, which slightly reduces responsiveness compared to lighter fish boards, but this makes it perfect for beginners.
-The board strikes a balance between stability and maneuverability, giving new surfers the confidence to progress while remaining easy to handle.
+The South Bay Board Company touts this as their favorite hybrid surfboard design, and for good reason.
+Choosing one of the larger sizes adds extra volume, slightly reducing responsiveness compared to lighter fish boards, but making it ideal for beginners.
+It strikes a perfect balance between stability and maneuverability, giving new surfers confidence while remaining easy to handle.

-Build quality is exceptional.
-Its EPS core, reinforced I-Beam stringer, and heat-release valve make the board durable and low-maintenance, even if left in a hot car.
-The textured deck eliminates the need for waxing, while the glassed bottom is enhanced with stylish wood veneer options for a polished, high-end look.
+Construction is top-notch.
+The EPS core, reinforced I-Beam stringer, and heat-release valve make the board both durable and low-maintenance, even in hot conditions.
+The textured deck eliminates the need for waxing, while the glassed bottom with optional wood veneer adds a sleek, high-end aesthetic.

-The board comes with a quad-fin setup, which provides excellent control and performance.
-Riders can easily swap to a twin-fin configuration if desired, though the board is clearly optimized to shine with all four fins installed.
+A quad-fin setup provides excellent control and performance, though riders can easily switch to a twin-fin configuration if desired.
+The board is clearly designed to perform best with all four fins installed, delivering stability, responsiveness, and a smooth ride across a variety of waves.

 Pros of this Board